MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

 ### Task 1: Configure networking of the database tier Azure Virtual Machines

+In this task, you will TODO.
 Before you start this task, make sure that the template deployments you initiated in the previous exercise have completed successfully.

 1. At the top of the [Azure portal](https://portal.azure.com) page, use the **Search resources, services, and docs** text box to search for and navigate to the blade of the **i20-db-0** Azure Virtual Machine.